Siam Orchid Thai Bistro

 Concord, New Hampshire

-A Thai restaurant in downtown Concord housed in a historic building with a reputation for unexplained activity.
+A Thai restaurant in downtown Concord set inside a historic building with a quiet reputation for things that don't quite have a normal explanation.

 👻